Azure-Samples/azure-search-openai-javascript/README.md

 - Chat and Q&A interfaces
 - Explores various options to help users evaluate the trustworthiness of responses with citations, tracking of source content, etc.
-- Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (Cognitive Search)
+- Shows possible approaches for data preparation, prompt construction, and orchestration of interaction between model (ChatGPT) and retriever (Azure AI Search)
 - Settings directly in the UX to tweak the behavior and experiment with options
 - Optional performance tracing and monitoring with Application Insights